 Students can choose to pursue a PhD in Computer Science or a PhD in Computer Engineering.
 The requirements vary for each degree.
 Here are the core requirements:

-- Complete 72 units of regular courses (at least 33 units), seminars (at least 3 units), and research credits (at least 24 units), including 9 units of breadth requirements for both the PhD in Computer Science degree and the PhD in Computer Engineering degree.
+- Complete 72 units of regular — including graded — courses (at least 33 units, of which 9 must fulfill breadth requirements), seminars (at least 3 units), and research credits (at least 24 units).

-- Satisfy fundamental teaching requirements by participating in mentored teaching experiences, pedagogical teaching requirements (by completing a certain number of qualifying pedagogy workshops), and scholarly communication requirements (by participating in the Doctoral Student Research Seminar).
+- Satisfy fundamental teaching requirements by participating in mentored teaching experiences and complete scholarly communication requirements by participating in the Doctoral Student Research Seminar.

 - Pass milestones that demonstrate the ability to understand research literature, to communicate orally and in writing, and to formulate a detailed research plan.
-These milestones include an oral qualifying examination, a portfolio review for admission to candidacy, and a dissertation proposal defense that culminates in a dissertation defense.
+These milestones include an oral qualifying examination, a dissertation proposal defense, and a dissertation defense.

-For more information, please refer to the Doctoral Program Guide on our website.
+For more information, please refer to the Doctoral Program Guide available on the Computer Science & Engineering website.